mCRL2org/mCRL2/doc/sphinx/developer_manual/build_instructions/instructions.rst

     cmake <mcrl2>/src -DCMAKE_INSTALL_PREFIX=<installdir>

-.. admonition:: Windows
-   :class: platform-specific win

-   When configuring on Windows, the 64-bit generator of Visual Studio 2017 is needed.
-In case of CMake version 3.13 or lower, in cmake-gui select the generator ``Visual Studio 15 2017 Win64``.
-In case of CMake version 3.14 or higher, in cmake-gui select the generator ``Visual Studio 15 2017`` and select ``x64`` as the "Optional platform for generator".

 All three methods allow you to change the value of CMake configuration variables.
 Below, we describe the meaning of these variables.
 Note that in the graphical user interfaces, some advanced settings are initially hidden.